Anne-Me/Haskell2FHE/README.md

 ## A Haskell to FHE Transpiler

-The compiler uses 4 tools: Clash, Yosys, tfhe and this library.
-You can execute examples even if only the tfhe library and this repo are installed (Step 1 and Step 2) To compile Haskell prgrams from scratch please install Clash and Yosys too and follow the instructions in Compiling Haskell from Scratch
+The compiler takes Haskell programs and transforms them into Boolean circuits using Clash and Yosys.
+Then the program evaluated using the tfhe library.
+You can evaluate the program in parallel using any number of threads by specifying the thread parameter.

 ### Step 1: Clone and Compile tfhe
 Install build tools.